“Why aren’t you taking advantage of the massive sales at the moment? You of all people should know you can save a ton of money right now!”

-Saving money is a deliberate action that results in the growth of your net worth, even if only temporarily.
+Saving money is a deliberate action that results in the growth of your net worth.
 You’re using money for the purpose of improving your financial situation, protecting yourself, or investing in future benefits.

 Spending money includes every other action undertaken with money.
-If you bought something, whether a cool widget or an experience, you may be super happy about the spend, but it nonetheless represents a reduction in your net worth – you have less money in your new, designer jeans.
+If you bought something, you may be super happy about the spend, but it nonetheless represents a reduction in your net worth.
+After the purchase, you have less money in your new, designer jeans.

 The annoying details

 You might say, “Doris, why are you so damned picky about the language we use?
 You know what we mean when we say we’re saving money.”
-As someone who trained to be a Neurolinguist, I have a deep-seated respect for language in general, and the power of language in particular.
+As someone who trained to be a Neurolinguist, I have a deep-seated respect for the power of language in particular.